 This shareable treat is named after the infamous Cheshire Cat from “Alice in Wonderland”.
 The finished product is a delicious snack that looks like the famous feline’s colorful tail.

-Where is the Cheshire Cat Tail in Magic Kingdom Park?
+Where is the Cheshire Cat Tail in the Magic Kingdom?

-This Fantasyland favorite has been available at the Cheshire Cafe in the Magic Kingdom’s Fantasyland since 2017.
-Cheshire Cafe is located near the spinning teacups of the Mad Tea Party Ride.
-Disney World experts know it as the permanent home of the Cheshire Cat Tail.
+The Cheshire Cafe is located near the spinning teacups of the Mad Tea Party ride.
+Disney World experts know it as the home of the Cheshire Cat Tail.

-Presently, you can also find Cheshire Cat Tails on the menu at two quick-service locations in Tomorrowland.
-Specifically, Cosmic Ray’s Starlight Cafe and The Lunching Pad.
+Previously, you might have been able to find Cheshire Cat Tails on the menu at two quick-service locations in Tomorrowland, Cosmic Ray’s Starlight Cafe and The Lunching Pad.
+However, they no longer seem to be on the menu at those locations.

 During Walt Disney World’s phased re-opening, the Cheshire Cafe was not equipped to process mobile ordering.
-Because of this, it remained closed for much of the last year.
+Because of this, it remained closed for much of the year, which is likely why the popular treat was temporarily added to a breakfast menu at a new location.

-What else is on the menu at Cheshire Cafe?
+What else is on the menu at the Cheshire Cafe?

-In addition to the Cheshire Cat Tail, there is a Pepper Jack Warm Stuffed Pretzel.
-The Cheshire Café also offers a variety of hot or iced coffee and teas, slushies, specialty beverages and bottled water and juice.
+In addition to the Cheshire Cat Tail, there is a Pepper Jack Warm Pretzel along with a variety of hot or iced coffee and teas, slushies, specialty beverages, bottled water and juice.

-Finally, Walt Disney World dining menus are always subject to change, so be sure to check the My Disney Experience App for the most up-to-date menu information.
+But as a note, Walt Disney World dining menus are always subject to change, so be sure to check the My Disney Experience app for the most up-to-date menu information.

 How do you make a Cheshire Cat Tail?